ledgerloops/jerboa/doc/realization.md

 We think this is also a very reasonable Processor Time requirement.

 ## Conclusion
-### Output

 ### Observations
+The current algorithm is a first versions, and we expect that over time it will get even better.
+However, the current performance is very impressive both in terms of low cost and in terms of high benefits.

 ### Tech Preview
 Our implementation of the LedgerLoops algorithm is now available for use in technology pilot projects.
 Please contact michiel@unhosted.org to book a free demonstration.

 ### Algorithm Open Standard
-We invite other implementers to implement software compatible with ours, by following the internet draft (TODO: insert hyperlink).
+We invite other implementers to implement software compatible with ours, by following the IETF internet draft which will be published soon.